BhadraNivedita/Multicollinearity-with-example-in-R/README.md

 3. Large changes in coefficients as soon as a new predictor is added to the model
 4. Coefficients have opposite signs that of expected from the theory
-5. High VIF(variance inflation factor) and low tolerance
+5. High VIF(variance inflation factor) and low tolerance VIF measures how much the variance of a regression coefficient is inflated due to multicollinearity.VIF values greater than 10 or sometimes greater than 5 indicate high multicollinearity.
+The reciprocal of VIF is tolerance and a value close to zero indicates high multicollinearity.
-6. Cofficents of a subset of the sample are widely different
+7. Cofficents of a subset of the sample are widely different
-7. High condition indices
+8. High condition indices
+   Condition index is derived from the eigenvalues of the scaled, centered matrix of predictors.
+A condition index greater than 30 indicates potential multicollinearity.